 Tuberculosis (TB) is caused by a type of bacteria called Mycobacterium tuberculosis.
-The bacteria usually attack the lungs but may attack any part of the body.
+The bacteria usually attack the lungs (pulmonary) but may attack any part of the body (extrapulmonary).
 TB is typically spread through the air when a person with TB disease of the lungs or throat expels tiny airborne particles (droplet nuclei).
 People nearby may breathe in these particles and become infected.
 People who have latent TB infection do not feel sick, do not have any symptoms, and cannot spread TB.
-But they may develop active TB disease at some time in the future.
+However they may develop active TB disease at some time in the future.
 The U.S. experienced a resurgence of TB disease between 1985 and 1992, when the number of TB cases increased by 20%.
 Early detection and treatment of TB are essential to control the spread of the disease and to prevent outbreaks.

-In 2006, Davis County had one case of active tuberculosis.
+In 2007, Davis County had two cases of active tuberculosis.
 Currently, Utah is considered a low-incidence state.

 Davis County sees very few active TB cases each year.
 Of those who are diagnosed with active disease, most are foreign-born.
-Over the past 5 years, Davis County has had 10 active cases.
-All but one of those 10 cases were foreign-born.
-The TB cases seen in Davis County over the past year were pulmonary TB, extrapulmonary TB, or both.
+Over the past 6 years, Davis County has had 12 active cases.
+All but one of those 12 cases were foreign-born.
+The TB cases seen in Davis County over the past year were pulmonary TB and extrapulmonary TB.